MicrosoftDocs/entra-docs/docs/architecture/secure-single-tenant.md

 The following section illustrates the pattern to scope management of Microsoft Entra ID trusting applications.

 Microsoft Entra ID supports configuring multiple instances of custom and SaaS apps, but not most Microsoft services, against the same directory with [independent user assignments](~/identity/enterprise-apps/assign-user-or-group-access-portal.md).
 The previous example has a production and test version of the travel app.
-Deploy preproduction versions against the corporate tenant to achieve app-specific configuration and policy separation.
+To achieve app-specific configuration and policy separation, deploy preproduction versions against the corporate tenant.
 This action enables workload owners to perform testing with their corporate credentials.
 Nonproduction directory objects, such as test users and test groups, are associated with the nonproduction application with separate [ownership](https://aka.ms/AzureADSecuredAzure/14a) of those objects.

 There are tenant-wide aspects that affect trusting applications in the Microsoft Entra tenant boundary: